Gold Fingers PCB Circuit Board

 What Are Gold Fingers in Circuit Board?

 Gold fingers are the gold-plated columns that you see along the connecting edges of Printed Circuit Boards (PCBs).
 The purpose of gold fingers is to connect a secondary PCB to the motherboard of a computer.

-Other names to call a Gold finger PCB abe re a Gold Connector, Edge Connector, Edge-Board Connector, Connector Finger, Contact Fingers, Gold Taps, or Gold Tips.
+Other names to call a Gold finger PCB is Gold Connector, Edge Connector, Edge-Board Connector, Connector Finger, Contact Fingers, Gold Taps, or Gold Tips.

 A few of the qualities of the gold fingers include:

 - It must be hard to allow the circuit board to be inserted into a connector.

 - They should also be very smooth and flat to allow for easy insertion.